longnguyen0102/RFM-analysis/README.md

 </details>

 **In this stage, RFM is calculated:**
-- 1. Recency is computed as the last purchase date minus the dataset’s maximum date, which returns a negative value representing the number of days since the most recent transaction.
+  1. Recency is computed as the last purchase date minus the dataset’s maximum date, the low value the better.
+However, the convenience in label, we use negative value of Recency.
+That means **the bigger the better**, and ranking is from 1 = worst to 5 = best.
-- 2. Frequency measures how often a customer makes a purchase and is computed as counting the number of appearance of each customer.
+  2. Frequency measures how often a customer makes a purchase and is computed as counting the number of appearance of each customer, **the bigger the better**.
-- 2. Monetary represents the total of money spending from each customer.
+  3. Monetary represents the total of money spending from each customer, **the bigger the better**.
 Afterward, the results of the three metrics are assigned scores on a scale from 1 to 5.
 In the final step, the combined RFM scores are matched against the Segmentation table to assign each customer to a corresponding segment.